aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 |**Single Parent or Child Row**|Parent (child) table name|<p>Given that r is a row of a DataTable that has a parent (child) DataTable named “City”, you can access the single parent (child) row of r using the following syntax.</p><p>**r.City**</p><p>Given that the “City” DataTable has a field named “Name”, you can access the field’s value for the single parent (child) row using the following syntax.</p><p>**r.City.Name**</p>|
 |**Enumeration of Child or Parent Rows**|Child (parent) table name|<p>Given that r is a row of a DataTable that has a child (parent) DataTable named “Persons”, you can access the enumeration of the child (parent) rows of r using the following syntax.</p><p>**r.Persons**</p><p>Given that the “Persons” DataTable has a field named “Age”, you can count the child (parent) rows that correspond to persons over thirty years old using the following syntax.</p><p>**r.Persons.
 REF linqCount Count(p => p.Age > 30)**</p>|

-` `REF note **Note –** Field and table names are case-insensitive.
+**Note –** Field and table names are case-insensitive.

 To determine parent-child relationships for a particular DataTable instance, the engine uses [DataRelation](http://msdn.microsoft.com/en-us/library/system.data.datarelation\(v=vs.110\).aspx) objects contained within the corresponding DataSet instance.
 Thus, you can manage these relationships in a common way.

-` `REF note **Note –** Instead of using of table names to access data of child or parent rows, you can also use relation names, which is useful when you deal with multiple relations to the same table.
+**Note –** Instead of using of table names to access data of child or parent rows, you can also use relation names, which is useful when you deal with multiple relations to the same table.
 #### **Working with IDataReader Implementors**
 LINQ Reporting Engine enables you to treat IDataReader implementors as enumerations of IDataRecord implementors in template expressions.
 That is, you can use IDataReader implementors in template expressions in the same way as DataTable objects.
 See "Working with DataTable and DataView Objects" for more information.